 If your scores are borderline, how do you decide whether it’s worth it to go all out for a school or simply let it drop?
 In other words, at what point is it truly worth writing that supplement and shelling out $75 for an application?

 That is of course a slippery question, especially when someone is being urged to aim high.
 When a school gets 30,000 applicants and accepts fewer than 10% of them, it’s easy to feel that winning admission is somehow akin to winning the lottery and that it’s always worth it to throw in an application because maybe, just maybe, you’ll be one of the lucky ones.

-The problem is that it doesn’t quite work that way.
-College admissions may be notoriously unfair, but it is not nearly as random as it may appear from the outside.
-The people who get in are chosen in no small part because they fulfill a particular institutional need — be it academic, athletic, extracurricular, monetary, or social.
-For “unhooked” candidates, test scores tend to play a very significant role.
+To be sure, test scores play an important role for everyone, but for “unhooked” candidates, they are an even more significant factor.
 These are the people that the committee can afford to be even choosier about.
 Unless they are truly accomplished in a particular area, they are the ones who can’t afford a serious weakness in their scores.
-Admissions officers need a way of eliminating applicants, and if an otherwise undistinguished applicant has a score or two that clearly aren’t up to par, he or she is almost certain to be rejected.
+Admissions officers need a way of eliminating applicants, and if an otherwise undistinguished applicant has scores that clearly aren’t up to par, he or she is almost certain to be rejected.

 So to sum up, for unhooked applicants: